hirosystems/explorer/README.md

 ### Getting started

 The Stacks Explorer is built with react, [next.js](https://github.com/zeit/next.js) and [@blockstack/ui](https://github.com/blockstack/ux/tree/master/packages/ui).
-To run the explorer locally, you can copy this repo and install the dependencies needed.
+To run the explorer locally, you can clone this repo and install the dependencies needed.
 Make sure you have `yarn` installed.

 ```sh
 yarn